 Information technologies have significantly changed the ways in which companies work and structure their operations.
 Access to information (mainly through the Internet) is essential for businesses and organisations, but it isn’t easy to manage.
 In other words, an increasing number of employees are using the Internet at work for personal purposes.
 However, the solution many companies have found is controversial: never have employees been under such close surveillance.
 Nowadays, employers use technology to monitor their staff’s web-browsing patterns, keystrokes, social media posts and even private messaging apps.

 Even though the prime responsibility of every organisation should be respecting employees’ opinions, human dignity, and confidentiality of private life (Bowie & Duska, 1990, p.
 86), many companies violate such rights.
 Some companies even take photos of their remote-working employees every 10 minutes through their laptop or PC webcams.
-Undoubtedly, there is something massively intrusive about a digital panopticism which allows the tracking of our every move.
+Undoubtedly, there is something massively intrusive about a digital panopticism which allows the tracking of their employees’ every move.

 What is a Panopticon?